The Silver Lining

 When I was diagnosed with my MD (macular degeneration), Stargardt Disease, I was 22 years old.

 For work, I was serving and bartending.
 At that time, it was great!
 I was young and it was fast-paced and fun.
 The money was awesome, the schedule was crazy, and the shifts were hectic.
 I loved it!

-I worked for a restaurant chain at three different locations for about ten years.
+For about 10 years, I worked for a restaurant chain at 3 different locations.
 I was able to network and meet lots of amazing people.
 For a while, I could say I was happy enough.
 Throughout that course of time though, my vision began to diminish.

 It was a slow process but gradually things started to become more difficult to see, read, and accomplish.
 During that same time frame, I had become a mom, homeowner, fiancé, wife, and mom again.
 Life was happening!

 At the same time, I could notice the continual progression of my eye disease.
 My job was becoming more difficult to perform.
 The print on the menu was impossible to read and the POS (point of sale) system was difficult to see.

 In addition to that, mentally and emotionally I was struggling with the idea of being a 30-year-old bartender.
 I would think, "I can’t do this forever."

 My husband was a full-time car salesman.
 He worked very long hours.
 He did such an amazing job at providing for his household, and his family.

 Although I worked a lot, my hours were part-time and flexible.
 So I was able to work around his and the kids' schedules.
 I would describe our combined income as Daddy puts the food on the table, and Mommy contributes dessert!
 We were a great team.